reakain/Popup-Adventure/README.md

  - NoButton

 ## ToDo:
+ - Get Linux and Mac builds working correctly.
+ - Have everything port to a clean folder setup for distribution.
  - We have a test story!
 Now to make the [Goncharov](https://en.wikipedia.org/wiki/Goncharov_(meme)) story
  - Maybe remove the close button use and just use the top right x instead --> This doesn't work right, if there's no close button, I can't press the x, but if there is, the x counts as another close button.
 Also I can't get it to let me hide the close button >.>
- - Release builds don't run for some reason?
  - Some sort of visual story builder tool or conversion system from twine/yarn

 ## References